 Paranoid Schizophrenia Treatment

 As of this time, medical professionals don’t have a cure for schizophrenia.
-However, they do offer a number of available treatment options in order to help you live out a full and productive life. ⁷
+However, several treatment options are available to help you live out a full and productive life.
+These include two sets of therapies: ⁶

 - Medication – Usually, anti-psychotics, to help calm disorderly delusions and hallucinations.

+Studies have found that the combination of these two treatments is most effective for paranoid schizophrenia.
 It may also benefit you to look into more natural ways to treat your symptoms, such as organic supplements and mindful meditation.

 How to Support a Loved One